cessda/cessda.cdc.searchkit/README.md

                 }}/>
 ```

-High `limit` can be used here because of the `ais-CustomRefinementList` class that makes the values horizontally scrollable.
-Usually lower `limit`, e.g. 16, is recommended, along with `showMore` set to false.
-Setting searchable is always recommended for any filter that supports it.
+A high `limit` can be used here because the `ais-CustomRefinementList` class makes the values horizontally scrollable.
+Usually, a lower `limit` (e.g. 16) is recommended in the absence of the `ais-CustomRefinementList` class, along with setting `showMore` to false.
+Setting `searchable` is always recommended for any filter that supports it.

 ### Modify sorting fields

-The list of available fields for sorting can be modified in the `/server/helper.ts` and then set in `/src/containers/SearchPage.jsx`.
+The list of available fields for sorting can be modified in `/server/helper.ts` and `/src/containers/SearchPage.jsx`.

 ### Modify Elasticsearch queries

 Queries performed against Elasticsearch are defined in `/server/helper.ts` and `/server/elasticsearch.ts`.
-Client being used is set in `/src/utilities/searchkit.js` but also defined in `/server/helper.ts` like most of the queries.
+The browser client is configured in in `/src/utilities/searchkit.js` and the server-side client is configured in `/server/helper.ts`.

 ### Modify Schema.org JSON-LD (used by Google Dataset search)